Educational Materials and Resources

 - Time management concerns

 - Submission of an assignment after the course end date has passed

 Below is additional information on the grade appeal procedure:

 Satisfactory Academic Progress

-Satisfactory Academic Progress (SAP) is the standard by which NCU measures students’ progress toward completion of a degree or certificate program.
+Satisfactory Academic Progress (SAP) is the standard by which the University measures students’ progress toward completion of a degree or certificate program.
 The three components of SAP are Grade Point Average (GPA), Course Completion Rate (pace), and Maximum Timeframe.
 If at any time, a student is not meeting the minimum requirements for SAP, they will receive an email notification in NCUOne as well as an email to the address on file.
 However, it is ultimately the student’s responsibility to know these requirements, and failure to receive notification does not nullify the SAP status.